Dreams of a wedding: the ritual in which your life enters an important union

 Astrological note: A dream of vows at a wedding often comes during transits of Saturn through your 7th house, during its conjunction with Venus, and in periods of the nodes of fate on the 1/7 axis.
 Capricorns, Libras, and Taureans recognize this dream with particular accuracy.
 If Saturn is now touching your Venus — the Warrior gives a mature word, and the dream conveys this through a vow in which both strength and seriousness are heard.

-If you run away yourself — there is a serious “I don’t want to” within worth hearing, not muffling with “well, one must grow up.”
-If it is disrupted from outside — there are real factors genuinely hindering in reality; it’s worth understanding whether this is your theme or outer circumstances to respond to.
-If there is relief after the dream — perhaps the idea of this union does not suit you; it’s worth honestly reconsidering rather than bringing it to a formal ceremony.
-If bitterness remains — there is a conflict within between desire and fear; it’s worth working with, perhaps with a specialist, not alone.
+If there is relief after the dream, perhaps the idea of this union does not suit you.
+Reconsider honestly, rather than bringing it to a formal ceremony.
+If bitterness remains, there is a conflict within between desire and fear.
+Work with it, perhaps with a specialist, rather than alone.
 When the ceremony does begin and yet stumbles in the middle, the same fear shows itself as a wedding where something goes wrong.

 Ask yourself: “From what obligation or union am I inwardly running right now — and what frightens me about it: a real threat to my ‘I,’ or an old script from the past that is no longer current?”